 All this global attention and demand has translated into a steadily rising cost of living.

 It has also meant continued development of city services and of the available standard of living.
 Panama City 2019 deserves a place among the world’s brand-name cities for the bona fide luxury-level lifestyle it hides.

-In Panama City 2016, you can rent (or own) a Pacific Ocean-view penthouse apartment with a doorman, a concierge, a gym, a spa, and pools with poolside bar service… all the comforts of penthouse living in any brand-name city.
+In Panama City 2018, you can buy or rent a Pacific Ocean-view penthouse apartment with a doorman, a concierge, a gym, a spa, and pools with poolside bar service… all the comforts of penthouse living in any brand-name city.

 You can eat out in five-star restaurants every night of the week.
 You can spend your days shopping for Hermès, Cartier, and Jimmy Choo and your nights hopping from club to club or engaged in high-stakes poker playoffs.

 That kind of jet-set lifestyle is increasingly common in Panama City.

 If that’s the kind of lifestyle you dream of for your retirement, then put Panama City at the top of your list, because luxury living Panama City-style is a relative bargain.
 That penthouse, the SUV, all the staff, all the nights out, all the weekends at the beach, and all the paraphernalia required to support it all comes at a fraction the cost of a comparable lifestyle in, say, Miami.
 You could have it all for as little as, say, US$5,000 per month (though you could also spend many times that on your bright-lights, big-city Panama life).

 The biggest downside to Panama City living on any budget or with any agenda is the weather.
 It’s hot and humid year-round.
 Thus the need for a weekend beach house…